danielmutia/SPIS-Code/README.md

 - Number of households that can be electrified from excess energy
 - New SPIS utilisation factors if used for electrification
 - SPIS cost

+Input and output files for Kenya's average and drought scenarios have been provided.